SNAP Benefits in Louisiana: How to Apply and Qualify

 Eligibility Criteria for SNAP in Louisiana

-Income Limits: Most households must meet both gross and net income tests, though some may qualify with a higher gross income under Broad-Based Categorical Eligibility.
+Income Limits: Your household's income must fall below set gross and net limits, though some households may qualify with a higher gross income under Broad-Based Categorical Eligibility.

 Residency Requirements: You must live in Louisiana and apply for benefits in the parish where you reside.

-Citizenship Status: Each person in your household must be a U.S. citizen or a qualified non-citizen with verifiable immigration documents.
+Citizenship Status: Every member of your household must be a U.S. citizen or an eligible non-citizen with valid immigration documents.

-Work Requirements: Able-bodied adults are generally required to register for work and accept suitable employment, with stricter time limits for those without dependents.
+Work Requirements: Able-bodied adults must register for work and accept suitable job offers, with specific time limits on benefits for those without dependents unless they meet work or training quotas.

 Download the app